dotnet/docs/docs/csharp/programming-guide/statements-expressions-operators/default-value-expressions.md

 A default value expression produces the default value for a type.
 Default value expressions are particularly useful in generic classes and methods.
 One issue that arises using generics is how to assign a default value to a parameterized type `T` when you do not know the following in advance:

 - Whether `T` is a reference type or a value type.
-- If `T` is a value type, whether is a numeric value or a user defined struct.
+- If `T` is a value type, whether is a numeric value or a user-defined struct.

  Given a variable `t` of a parameterized type `T`, the statement `t = null` is only valid if `T` is a reference type.
 The assignment `t = 0` only works for numeric value types but not for structs.
 The solution is to use a default value expression, which returns `null` for reference types (class types and interface types) and zero for numeric value types.
 For user-defined structs, it returns the struct initialized to the zero bit pattern, which produces 0 or `null` for each member depending on whether that member is a value or reference type.
 For nullable value types, `default` returns a <xref:System.Nullable%601?displayProperty=fullName>, which is initialized like any struct.